ausevo/ausevo.github.io/registration.md

 **ECR Travel Awards Application**:
 Applications for the ECR Travel Awards can be made using this [Google form](https://docs.google.com/forms/d/e/1FAIpQLSchn1Ap3fPo3GqGlaAOplvLX5fo0bX9PqT2JJPLPCXYa0y23A/viewform)

+Honours/Master students, PhD students, and other early career researchers are eligible to apply.

 Grant application deadline is **4th of July 2025**.
 Outcomes to be announced in the first half of July 2025.

 <!-- **ECR Travel Grant Application: is now closed and outcomes have been announced on 15th July 2024** -->